nym1k/weather-app/README.md

-A weather app made with jQuery, that shows you the weather in your current location.
-The background changes dependent on the weather.
+A weather app, made with jQuery, that shows you the weather in your current location.
+The weather icon and container background changes dependent on the current weather, and you can click the degrees to change measurement from C to F. Part of the FreeCodeCamp curriculum. www.freecodecamp.com